Apian-Framework/Start-Here/README.md

 While you can certainly build the Apian .NET support libraries, they don't *do* anything by themselves and so it wouldn't be very much fun.

-Your  best bet at the moment to visit the [Beam.Unity](https://github.com/Apian-Framework/Beam.Unity) and/or [Beam.Cli](https://github.com/Apian-Framework/Beam.Cli) repositories and follow the build instructions there.
+Your best bet is to clone the [source release repo](https://github.com/Apian-Framework/Beam-Releases) for the Beam demo application.
+The you can select a release branch and build and run the Beam.Cli console version of the app, or if you have Unity 3D installed you can build and run Beam.Unity.

-But if you really do just want to fetch and build the Apian Framework repositories, look [here](install/README.md)
+But if you really do just want to fetch and build the Apian Framework repositories individually, look [here](install/README.md)

 ## What *are* all of these repositories?